Django Interview Questions

 13. What is NoSQL, and does Django natively support NoSQL databases?

 NoSQL (Not Only SQL) databases are non-relational database systems that are capable of handling large amounts of unstructured or semi-structured data.
-Unlike relational databases, NoSQL databases do not use fixed table structures and instead use data storage models such as key-value pairs, documents, graphs, or wide columns.

-Django does not support NoSQL databases because its ORM system is designed for relational databases such as PostgreSQL, MySQL, SQLite, and Oracle.
+Django does not natively support NoSQL databases because its ORM system is designed for relational databases such as PostgreSQL, MySQL, SQLite, and Oracle.
 However, Django can be used with NoSQL databases such as MongoDB through third-party libraries such as Djongo or MongoEngine.

 14. What are the different model inheritance styles supported in Django?